pixeloution/true-random/README.md

 TrulyRandom
 ===========
-Composer-based library to interact with random.org's API in order to generate truly random lists of integers, sequences of integers, and random alpha-numeric strings.
+Composer-compatible library to interact with random.org's API in order to generate truly random lists of integers, sequences of integers, and random alpha-numeric strings.

 Random.org does limit the amount of random numbers/strings you can generate in a day, and this program will check your remaining quota before sending requests.
 If you need more than the free allowance, there are instructions on random.org for purchasing additional.

+I have nothing to do with random.org other then thinking its a cool service.

 ## Installation
-Not available via packagist at the moment.
-You can install via:
+Install via Packagist

-    "repositories" : [
+    "require" :
     {
-         "type" : "vcs",
-         "url" : "git@github.com:pixeloution/true-random.git"
+      "pixeloution/true-random" : "*"
     },
-    ]

-in your composer.json file, which will load it directly from github.
+in your composer.json file

 ## Set-Up
     use Pixeloution\Random\Randomizer;